open-epicycle/Epicycle.Commons-cs/README.md

     * BinaryReaderUtils: Utilities and extension methods for System.IO.BinaryReader
     * BinaryWriterUtils: Utilities and extension methods for System.IO.BinaryWriter
   * Epicycle.Commons.Reporting
+    * SimpleReport was renamed into SerializableReport and made public
-    * SimpleReport: Fixing a bug with indentation
+    * SerializableReport: Fixing a bug with indentation
+	* Unit tests

 * **Version 0.1.6** [2015-01-13]
   * Adding a very simple CSV parsing framework